About insect bites and insect stings

 Prevention of tick bites

-- Avoid tick-infested areas.
-This includes coastal bushlands and grasslands, particularly during humid weather and after rainfall.
+Avoid tick-infested areas, particularly during humid weather and after rainfall.
+This includes coastal bushlands and grasslands.

-- If you have to be in these areas, make sure your child is dressed in light-coloured clothing with long sleeves and long pants.
+- Wear light-coloured clothing with long sleeves and long pants.
 It’s a good idea to tuck pants into socks too.

-Diseases caused by ticks include Queensland tick typhus and Flinders Island spotted fever.
+Medical conditions caused by ticks include Queensland tick typhus and Flinders Island spotted fever.
 There’s no evidence of ticks causing Lyme disease in Australia.

 Wasp stings